 According to his colleague Maisie Hurley, “He was considered the greatest authority on this continent on Indian aspects of the law.
 He would have been one of the country’s most brilliant criminal lawyers if he’d had a degree.
 He had dignity, drama.
 He was superb.”

 When handling murder cases, Paull was often successful in getting the charges reduced.
-He also argued for Aboriginal land rights and opposed laws that were discriminatory towards Native people.
+He also argued for Indigenous land rights and opposed laws that were discriminatory towards Indigenous people.